GabeHouse/Adventure-Brawl/README.md

 # StreetAdventure
 Street Fighter meets Adventure Time

-JAR to play the game can be found in StreetAdventure.zip, keep JAR in the folder with its resources
+How to play: download and extract StreetAdventure.zip, run the .jar file while it's in the same directory as the resources.